Automated Claim Adjustment Process (ACAP) Frequently Asked Questions

 - When will the new fees be reflected on my bill?

-The new ACAP fees go into effect on January 30, 2023.
+The new ACAP fees went into effect on January 30, 2023.
 Starting February 2023, customer bills will reflect the new ACAP product billing codes should customers have any ACAP related activity on January 30-31, 2023.

 Note: February 2023’s invoice will reflect both the new ACAP billing structure as well as the old billing structure.